Barrick shares tumble 11 per cent as gold miner sounds cautious tone

 Mr. Dushnisky was not available for an interview following the meeting.
 Barrick regularly faces criticism from human-rights activists, including with MiningWatch, at its annual meetings.

-Barrick owns 47.5-per-cent of the Porgera Joint Venture, though its stake has been as high as 95 per cent since first buying in a decade ago.
+Barrick owns 47.5 per cent of the Porgera Joint Venture, though its stake has been as high as 95 per cent since first buying in a decade ago.
 In interviews, Ms. Guape and Ms. Mandi said they were happy Barrick agreed to meet, but were still frustrated given how much compensation they believe they and other alleged victims deserve.

 “I’m not feeling good, but I’m happy that at least they responded that they’ll be having a meeting with us,” Ms. Mandi said in an interview.
 She and Ms. Gaupe alleged that many of the indirect economic compensation that victims were promised, such as education initiatives and business training, have not yet begun.
 Their troubles, Ms. Gaupe said, are not over: “Our lives in the village community are in danger.”Report Typo/Error